JonathanC13/python_ref/Structures/ok.md

             - Split horizon: do not report route to destination to the node it learned it from
             - Poisoned reverse: report infinite to the node it learned the route from.

+      Can provide connectionless Datagram networks, (packets may take different paths) which doesn’t require an end to end connection (uses look up table to determine the next hop), or Connection oriented networks (signaling protocols for setup, maintain, and tear down virtual circuit) like Multiprotocol label switching.

+    1. Data link layer: Has the responsibility of transferring datagrams from one node to an adjacent node in the network.
+It provides framing, link access, reliable delivery, flow control, error detection, error correction, and duplexing.
+Ethernet or ppp.
+      (Parity check, Checksum, cyclic redundancy check)

+        Includes:
         - Address resolution protocol (ARP): Maps IP and MAC addresses to be able to send the datagram to the correct destination.
 Every host has an ARP table and is self learning if doesn't know.

-      Can provide connectionless Datagram networks, (packets may take different paths) which doesn’t require an end to end connection (uses look up table to determine the next hop), or Connection oriented networks (signaling protocols for setup, maintain, and tear down virtual circuit) like Multiprotocol label switching.
+        - Medium access control layer (MAC): controls access to the medium through CSMA/CD or CA for wireless.
+Also determines where one frame of data ends and the next one starts – frame synchronization.
+There are four means of frame synchronization: time based, character counting, byte stuffing and bit stuffing.

+          MAC addresses are also known as hardware addresses or physical addresses.
+They uniquely identify an adapter on a LAN.
+They allow computers to uniquely identify themselves on a network at this relatively low level.
+IP changes if device moves, but MAC stays the same.
+          DHCP also usually relies on MAC addresses to manage the unique assignment of IP addresses to devices.

+      Still needed but not specified
-    1. PHY layer: The physical layer deals with bit-level transmission between different devices, it connects different interfaces (electrical and/ mechanical) to the physical medium to support synchronized communication.
+      PHY layer: The physical layer deals with bit-level transmission between different devices, it connects different interfaces (electrical and/ mechanical) to the physical medium to support synchronized communication.
         Physical media:
           Coaxial cable, Fiber optic
         Multiplexing:
           Time Division multiplexing
           OFDM: Orthogonal
           Frequency Division Multiplexing
           Wavelength Division multiplexing
           Code Division Multiplexing.

-      Data link layer: Has the responsibility of transferring datagrams from one node to an adjacent node in the network.
-It provides framing, link access, reliable delivery, flow control, error detection, error correction, and duplexing.
-Ethernet or ppp.

-        Includes:
-        Medium access control layer (MAC): controls access to the medium through CSMA/CD.
-Also determines where one frame of data ends and the next one starts – frame synchronization.
-There are four means of frame synchronization: time based, character counting, byte stuffing and bit stuffing.

 computer architecture
   **ARM**
     Intro to ARM processor (Advanced RISC (Reduced instruction set computer) Machine) where the chip is smaller, lower power consumption, and higher speed due to better pipelining by adding stages and trying to have them take equal duration (fetch and execution).
+    1 cycle into 6 stages?
       - Fetch instruction (FI)
       - Decode instruction (DI)
       - Calculate operand (CO)